jcouv/jcouv.github.io/_posts/2015-12-28-zookeeper.md

 Nodes can be persistent or ephemeral (they get deleted when the session of the client who created the node is terminated or expires).
 The path of a node is set by the client, but ZooKeeper can optionally generate a sequence number (for example: /tasks/task-<increment>).
 So a node has a path, some typically small data, a mode (persistent or ephemeral), a version (increasing number) and some ACLs.

 The operations are to create a node, delete a node, check for existence of a path, read a node, replace the data with newer data, and enumerate the children of a path.
 There is also the multi-operation which is a combo of operations that only succeed atomically.
+Although the book doesn't cover it, ZooKeeper also supports [dynamic reconfiguration](http://zookeeper.apache.org/doc/trunk/zookeeperReconfig.html).
 Changes to a node are versioned (but the version get lost/reset whenever the node is deleted) and some operations can be executed conditionally on an expected version.
 Rather than polling to watch for changes, a client can set 'watches'.
 Those will provide a one-time notification (the watch needs to be reset every time it fires) when the monitor node is created, changes, or is deleted.
 The watch is an option on other operations.